-This gives cardholders a lot of flexibility in terms of the airlines they can use and opportunities to apply points.
+This gives cardholders a lot of flexibility regarding the airlines they can use and opportunities to apply points.
 These are only part of the flight-related benefits.

 The Amex International Airline Program offers discounted rates on the best seating available, but the preferred rates can only be applied to eight tickets per booking.

-This is a remarkable perk and ideal for those that like airline points and international travel.
-Amex offers programs making flights and travel more enjoyable.
+This is a remarkable perk and ideal for those who like airline points and international travel.
+Amex offers programs that make flights and travel more enjoyable.

-For example, the Global Lounge Collection gives cardholders access to more than 1,300 airport lounges in more than 140 countries.
-The Platinum Travel Service program and its counselors help cardholders with custom itineraries and recommendations on how to maximize their travel plans.
+For example, the Global Lounge Collection gives cardholders access to over 1,300 airport lounges in more than 140 countries.
+The Platinum Travel Service program and its counselors help cardholders with custom itineraries and recommendations on maximizing their travel plans.

 The Hotel Collection makes travel more relaxing with a $100 onsite credit for qualifying activities like dining or spa treatments.
-Other benefits include the opportunity to earn 100,000 membership rewards points if cardholders spend $5,000 within the first six months of opening an account.
+Other benefits include earning 100,000 membership reward points if cardholders spend $5,000 within the first six months of opening an account.

-The APR on this card is variable and ranges from 15.99 percent and 22.99 percent.
+The APR on this card is variable and ranges from 15.99 percent to 22.99 percent.
 We used this card to book a hotel in Denali National Park.

 Additional advantages of the Platinum Card include:

-- $15 in Uber cash for rides or eats orders in the U.S.
+- $15 in Uber cash for rides or eat orders in the U.S.

-- Become Uber VIP without meeting ride requirements
+- Become an Uber VIP without meeting ride requirements

 - Up to $100 in statement credits for purchases at Saks Fifth Avenue